 If you are planning to both visit the old town and spend some time soaking up the sun at the beach, Kiman hotel is located in a great location, not far from all the best places to visit in Hoi An … and getting around Hoi An is so easy!

-The Old Town is only 1km away, and you can eaily reach it by walking or biking, while Hoi An beach is a 20 minutes bike ride away… and one of the top things to do in Hoi An.
+The Old Town is only 1km away, and you can eaily reach it by walking or biking, while Hoi An beach is just a 20-minutes bike ride away and one of the top things to do in Hoi An.